What is a Compression Spring?

 Stanley Spring has customers that use compression springs for the following applications:

 - Various Electronics

-Stanley Spring is proud to offer compression springs that withstand all kinds of stress levels, regardless of application, whether loading or deflecting.
+Stanley Spring is proud to offer compression springs that withstand different stress levels.
+This is regardless of application, whether loading or deflecting.
 It’s important to note that stress and stress range dictate the life of compression springs.
-If the stress range is high, the maximum stress level should be lower for a longer life.
-Conversely, if the spring experiences static loads only or, if the stress range is low, high stresses may be used, without having an adverse effect on the spring life.
+If the stress range is high, the greatest stress level should be lower for a longer life.
+If the spring experiences static loads only or if the stress range is low, high stresses may be used, without having an adverse effect on the spring life.

 When we design and fabricate any custom spring we are careful to bear in mind purpose, compressing forces and spring rate.
 “Spring rate” is calculated by measuring the weight required to compress a spring by one inch.

 We can make compression springs in a variety of spring wire lengths and springs in a range of heights for a vast number of different purposes.

 Not only will we provide an exceptional product, we also provide great customer service.
 We value our customers and will go above and beyond to meet your needs and exceed your expectations.
 When you choose to work with Stanley Spring, you can expect high quality products, on time.
 Trust our supportive, friendly and knowledgeable team of staff.

 At Stanley Spring, we take pride in our customer service and manufacture quality compression springs to meet your needs.
 Contact us today to discuss your needs and to find out more about our experience fabricating high quality custom springs.